-If you live in an area prone to hail storms and strong winds, watch out: Your new home insurance policy may offer less protection than in the past.
+If you live in an area prone to hail storms and strong winds, watch out: Your home insurance policy may offer less protection than you think.

-The hail and wind exclusion, which insurance companies can choose to adopt or not, excludes payments for damage to exterior surfaces including walls, roofs, doors and windows from hail or wind if the storm impacts the appearance but not the function of these elements.
+Until recently, most standard home insurance policies covered storm damage from wind and hail.
+However, insurers now have hail and wind exclusions.
+Companies can choose to adopt or not.
+It can exclude payments for damage to exterior surfaces, including walls, roofs, doors, and windows from hail or wind if the storm impacts the appearance but not the function of these elements.

 "Property and casualty insurance companies, especially smaller regional companies that insure homes in areas prone to storms, have been hit hard by storm losses over the past decade," says Joseph Harrington, director of corporate communications for the American Association of Insurance Services (AAIS) in Wheaton, Ill.

 "We came up with this exclusion as an alternative to insurance companies raising rates on everyone," says Harrington.

 In addition to the severity of storms in recent years, Harrington says that more sophisticated tools have been used by some companies to help homeowners file insurance claims after a storm.